sorentwo/soren-website/_posts/2016-02-08-folding-window-functions-into-ecto.md

 This benchmarking test has a lot of boilerplate just to set up the sandbox and insert an arbitrary number of trips into the database.
 An outer `for` comprehension builds up a sequence of tests with an increasing number of trips for comparison.
+All tests are run in separate processes via `Task.async |> Task.await`, which introduces the slight complication of sharing sandboxed connection ownership.
 Note that the test caps out at 20,000 trips because any more breask `Repo.insert_all`, and that is plenty for a comparison.

 ```elixir